NekoBoxy/NekoBoxy/README.md

 - 📢 This project is just a simple practice of css on the index.
 - repo: https://github.com/NekoBoxy/frontend-crash-course/tree/main/assignment0
 - github Page: https://nekoboxy.github.io/frontend-crash-course/assignment0/
-- use: vite, vue 3 composition API, Bootstrap 5, css, vue-router, Swiper.js
+- use: vite, vue 3 composition API, Bootstrap 5, css, Swiper.js

 ### A web-shop website with cart
 - 🌱 It's my first project and it can works! 😆